Synthetic phonics is about the English alphabetic code – how the sounds of English

-With synthetic phonics, children are taught that spelling is the reverse of reading.
+With synthetic phonics, pupils are taught that spelling is the reverse of reading.

-To spell, children are taught to listen to a word, identify the sounds in the word
+To spell, they are taught to listen to a word, identify the sounds in the word and

-and write letters for the sounds.
-For example, they listen to “moon” and identify
+write letters for the sounds.
+For example, they listen to “moon” and identify the

 spellings for the same sounds.
 For example, they learn that the sound /ae/ may be